johnbillion/wp_mail/readme.md

 ## Automatic Updates

+### Automatic plugin or theme updates

-### Completion or failure of background automatic plugin or theme updates
+Sent upon completion or failure of background automatic updates to plugins and/or themes that have been opted into automatic updates.

     To:        Site admin on a single site installation, Network admin on Multisite
     From:      WordPress <wordpress@host>